Shopify/shopify_app/README.md

 ### Configuration change

-Add an api version configuration in `config/initializers/shopify_app.rb` Set this to the version you want to run against by default see [url] for what versions are currently availabe
+Add an api version configuration in `config/initializers/shopify_app.rb` Set this to the version you want to run against by default.
+See [Shopify API docs](https://help.shopify.com/en/api/versioning) for versions available.
 ```ruby
 config.api_version = '2019-04'
 ```